 Contact Information: Interested parties can contact Mark A. Yarhouse, Psy.D., professor and director of the Institute for the Study of Sexual Identity (www.sexualidentityinstitute.org).
 Dr. Yarhouse can be reached by phone at 757.352.4829 or by email at email@example.com.

-Dr. Linda J. Baum heads the Forensic/Assessment Team for Regent University’s Psy.D. program.
-The team has several aims related to both forensic psychology and psychological assessment.
-Concerning forensic psychology, the team serves to educate clinicians-in-training on the many intersections of psychology and law, particularly how clinical psychology is applied in legal proceedings.
+Dr. Linda J. Baum heads the Society for Forensic and Assessment Psychology (S-FAP) for Regent University’s Psy.D. program.
+The society has several aims related to both forensic psychology and psychological assessment.
+Concerning forensic psychology, the society serves to educate clinicians-in-training on the many intersections of psychology and law, particularly how clinical psychology is applied in legal proceedings.
 Recent meetings have highlighted research and education concerning competency to stand trial assessments (CST), psychopathy, and the institutions that house the majority of mentally ill Americans: prisons.
-The Forensic/Assessment Team also promotes research pertaining to forensic psychology; recent examples include research on stigma towards mentally ill offenders and competency restoration.
+The society also promotes research pertaining to forensic psychology; recent examples include research on stigma towards mentally ill offenders and competency restoration.

-Dr. Baum encourages all students interested in forensic or assessment psychology to attend the meetings; team ‘membership’ or research participation are not required.
-That being said, the Forensic/Assessment Team affords students an incredible opportunity to do meaningful research on a wide variety of topics.
+Dr. Baum encourages all students interested in forensic or assessment psychology to attend the meetings; membership or research participation are not required.
+That being said, the society affords students an incredible opportunity to do meaningful research on a wide variety of topics.
 Students have presented research at the annual APA conference, the local Virginia Psychological Association conference, and the Annual MMPI Symposium.
 There are plenty of data to explore, so join us at our next meeting for research opportunities or to learn more about forensic or assessment psychology.

-Contact Information: For more information, please contact Linda J. Baum, Ph.D., assistant professor in Regent's School of Psychology & Counseling and the director of the Forensic/ Assesment Team.
+Contact Information: For more information, please contact Linda J. Baum, Ph.D., assistant professor in Regent's School of Psychology & Counseling and the director of the Society for Forensic and Assessment Psychology.
 Dr. Baum can be reached by phone at 757.352.4371 or by email at firstname.lastname@example.org.
 Her office is located in the Psy.D. suite of the Classroom Building (CRB 161).

 Each year, one or more research project(s) will focus on an aspect of the interface of mental health and the Church.
 The vision is to use research to increase ministry effectiveness and mobilize church-based resources.